moe-tron/moetron/README.md

 ![Generate example](docs/name_example.png)

 **mix**
-Mixes the style of either 2 seeds or 2 strings
+Mixes the style of either 2 seeds or 2 strings.
+For multi word args split them using " | "
+Examples:
+moemix Moetron is awesome! | We love moetron! moemix 123 500 moemix me you moemix Moetron is awesome! | We love moetron! -t 0.9
 ![Mix example](docs/mix_example.png)

 ## Setup: